AdeoyePhillips/Quidax_QA/README.md

 2. XSS protection may be inadequate in the Single Input Field.
 3. Calculation errors occur with decimal inputs in the Multiple Input Field.
 4. Error handling for empty or invalid inputs is insufficient in the Multiple Input Field.
-5. The Multi Select List Demo has issues with option deselection and displaying all selected options.
+5. The Multi-Select List Demo has issues with option deselection and displaying all selected options.

 ### Recommendations